 First, know what your goals are whenever you post.
 Do you want to make a sale, or simply learn more about your customers?
 Do you want to drive people to your website, or provide great information to your followers, regardless of where it came from?
 Think carefully about your fans, your goals, and the limitations of each social network before you post.
 Simply sharing and re-sharing blog posts or talking incessantly about your company is unlikely to generate big results.

-Use free programs such as PicMonkey or Canva to develop great images to highlight your message, or use Piktochart to put together a shareable infographic.
+Use free programs such as Canva to develop great images to highlight your message, or use Piktochart to put together a shareable infographic.
 Ask questions and share content created by other people in your field.
 Your message should be clear, consistent, and helpful, rather than self-serving or boring.
 If your goal is to “give, give, give” to your followers, that giving will eventually come back to you in the form of an engaged audience.

 Unless you’re employed as a social media manager, social marketing probably isn’t the only thing you have to do all day.
 Set aside time to dedicate to your social channels, but understand that constant social banter isn’t expected or required.
 You can achieve great results efficiently by prioritizing and scheduling your content, then blocking out time to engage with your audience.